-Our staff can answer many questions about preparing for climate change and your pets.
+Our staff can answer any questions about preparing for climate change and your pets.

-If you must leave your pet, there are tips for that as well on their site.
+If you must leave your pet, there are tips for that on their site.
 You should also plan your pet disaster preparedness kit as well.

-While climate change is having a major impact on our region, it’s good to have these steps put to memory as anything can happen and we all need to be prepared!
+While climate change significantly impacts our region, it’s good to have these steps put to memory as anything can happen, and we all need to be prepared!